Unity-Technologies/SynthDet/docs/GettingStarted.md

     1. Open a cmd line and navigate to the USim CLI for your platform
     2. Run the cmd usim login auth, this will log you in
     3. In the cmd window run summarize run-execution <execution id>
+        1. If you receive  an error about the active project please go to [USim Help](USim.md)
     4. You may need to run this a few times because you don’t want to continue until the run is completed

 <img src="images/usimSumExecution.PNG" align="middle"/>